frialey63/camillaeq/README.md

 ## TODO

-- reset user config
-- save/load named configs
+- persistence for the presets
 - add support for Weq8 24 filters as a pair of 12 filters in series?

 ## ISSUES